-Chief Cathy L. Lanier remains fully committed to ensuring the safety and well being of every person who lives, works, and recreates in the District.
-Her commitment includes those members of our community who are served by the Metropolitan Police Department's Special Liaison Units.
+The Metropolitan Police Department (MPD) is fully committed to ensuring the safety and well-being of every person who lives, works, and visits the District.
+That commitment includes those members of our community who are served by MPD's Special Liaison Branch.

 Mission and Vision

-The mission of the Special Liaison Division is to provide a support mechanism to all citizens within the District of Columbia, empowering the community and building relationships through effective law enforcement strategies, leadership, advocacy, education and support.
-The vision of the Division is to build relationships based on mutual respect and trust by providing exceptional support to the citizens of the District of Columbia.
-These efforts will foster access, success and lifelong learning relationships while advancing the Districts interests in a well informed and empowered citizen base.
+The mission of the Special Liaison Branch (SLB) is to provide a support mechanism to all citizens within the District of Columbia, empowering the community and building relationships through effective law enforcement strategies, leadership, advocacy, education, and support.
+The vision of the Branch is to build relationships based on mutual respect and trust by providing exceptional support to the citizens of the District of Columbia.
+These efforts will foster access, success, and lifelong learning relationships while advancing the Districts interests in a well informed and empowered citizen base.

-In December 2009, the Metropolitan Police Department (MPD) announced the expansion of the Special Liaison Branch to better serve the needs of the community; in May 2011, the branch was converted into a Division.
-The Special Liaison Division supports community policing with communities that are sometimes underserved, and is composed of the Asian Liaison Unit (ALU), Deaf and Hard of Hearing Liaison Unit (DHHLU), Gay and Lesbian Liaison Unit (GLLU), and the Latino Liaison Unit (LLU).
+The SLB supports community policing with communities that are sometimes underserved, and is composed of the Asian Liaison Unit (ALU), Deaf and Hard of Hearing Liaison Unit (DHHLU), Lesbian, Gay, Bisexual and Transgender Liaison Unit (LGBTLU), and the Latino Liaison Unit (LLU).

-The Special Liaison Division has expanded to include “affiliate” officers on patrol throughout the city.
-The affiliate officers have volunteered to receive specialized training on diverse communities, their issues and how to best serve them.
-They will continue to work in their home district, but will receive coordinated support, information, and trainings through the Liaison Units in the SLB.
+The SLB has expanded to include “affiliate” officers on patrol throughout the city.
+The affiliate officers have volunteered to receive specialized training on diverse communities, their issues, and how to best serve them.
+They will continue to work in their home District, but will receive coordinated support, information, and training through the Liaison Units in the SLB.

 - Enhance response to these communities throughout the city, 24 hours a day, 7 days a week.